 Revenues.
-To date, we have only generated limited revenue from customer engagements for integration engineering services, integration license agreements and a manufacturing license granted under a JDA.
+To date, we have only generated limited revenue from customer engagements for integration engineering services, integration license agreements, a manufacturing license granted under a JDA and licensing of MSTcad.
 In the future, we expect to collect increased fees from license agreements and JDAs as well as royalties from customer sales of products that incorporate our MST technology, subject to our ability to enter into manufacturing and distribution license agreements with our current and future licensees.
 Our integration services consist of depositing our MST film on semiconductor wafers, delivering such wafers to customers to finalize building devices, and performing tests for customers evaluating MST.
 The integration license agreements we have entered into grant the licensees the right to build products that integrate our MST technology deposited by us onto their semiconductor wafers, but the agreements do not grant the licensees the rights to manufacture MST-enabled wafers in their facilities or to sell products incorporating MST.
 Our JDA included the grant of a manufacturing license to our customer and we were paid for such license upon delivery of our IP transfer package which enabled our customer to install MST in a tool in their facility and to use it to manufacture wafers for internal use.
 This JDA also contained targeted technical specifications that, if met, would result in payment of a success fee to us.
 Those technical objectives were met and we have collected the success fee.

 For revenue recognition purposes, we have determined that the grant of rights in integration licenses is not distinct from the delivery of integration services, and therefore revenue from both integration licenses and integration services is recognized as the services are provided to the customer.
 In general, this is proportionate to the delivery of MST processed wafers to the customer, but if the agreements do not specify a time and quantity of wafer delivery, we will record revenue over the period of time of which we anticipate delivering an estimated quantity of wafers.
 We have also determined that the grant of our manufacturing license under the JDA confers a right to use our technology and accordingly revenue was recognized at the point in time when we delivered our IP transfer package.
 The success fee under our JDA was treated as engineering services revenue and recognized upon our customer's confirmation that the JDA's technical objectives had been met.
+Our licensing of MSTcad grants customers the right to use MSTcad software to simulate the effects of incorporating MST technology into their semiconductor manufacturing process.
+Such MSTcad licenses are granted on a monthly basis and revenue is recognized over time.

-Revenue was not recorded for the three months ended June 30, 2022 or 2021.
-Revenue for the six months ended June 30, 2022 and 2021 was \$375,000 and \$400,000, respectively.
-Our revenue in 2022 consisted of a success fee pursuant to our JDA and a license fee paid under an integration license agreement.
-Our revenue in 2021 consisted of a manufacturing license fee pursuant to our JDA.
+Revenue for the three months ended September 30, 2022 and 2021 was \$2,000 and \$0, respectively.
+Revenue for the three months ended September 30, 2022 consisted of MSTcad licensing.
+Revenue for the nine months ended September 30, 2022 and 2021 was \$377,000 and \$400,000, respectively.
+Our revenue for the nine months ended September 30, 2022 consisted of a success fee pursuant to our JDA, a license fee paid under an integration license agreement and MSTcad license revenue.
+Our revenue for the nine months ended September 30, 2021 consisted of a manufacturing license fee pursuant to our JDA.